siiddhantt/weather-today/README.md

                 https://siiddhantt.github.io/weather-today/

-   (Note - You might have to disable secure content/connection in your browser.Works in desktop browsers.)
+   (Note - You might have to disable secure content/connection in your browser.
+Works in desktop browsers.)

 APIs Used